-16. If a course is listed in the course catalog, will it definitely be offered?
+- 18. If a course is listed in the course catalog, will it definitely be offered?

 Ideally, yes.
 However, depending on student demand for the course, and what other courses faculty are teaching, some courses may not be offered each year.
 Because some courses have limits to enrollment, not all students who register for a course are guaranteed to be able to take it.
-Therefore, when signing up for courses, you should think about other elective courses you might want to take if your initial choices cannot be met.

-17. How does the one-semester Gov/Econ (HIS 201) class at GSSM fit with State social studies requirements?
+Therefore, when signing up for courses, you should think about other elective courses you might want to take if your initial choices cannot be met. - 19.
+How does the one-semester Gov/Econ (HIS 201) class at GSSM fit with State social studies requirements?

-If you take the one-semester Gov/Econ course at GSSM, it satisfies both the government and economics State requirements, reducing the total State social-studies requirement from 3 credits (US History - 1.0 credit, Government - 0.5 credit, Economics - 0.5 credit and one other Social Studies credit - 1.0 credit) to 2.5 credits total (US History - 1.0 credit, GSSM Gov/Econ - 0.5 credit and one other Social Studies credit - 1.0 credit).
+If you take the one-semester Gov/Econ course at GSSM, it satisfies both the government and economics State requirements, reducing the total State social-studies requirement from 3 credits (US History 1.0 credit, Government 0.5 credit, Economics 0.5 credit and one other Social Studies credit 1.0 credit) to 2.5 credits total (US History 1.0 credit, GSSM Gov/Econ 0.5 credit and one other Social Studies credit 1.0 credit).
 GSSM's one-semester Gov/Econ course may be offered on-campus or online during the fall and spring semesters, depending on instructor availability.
 It is offered online during the interim term for students taking on-campus courses.
-It is also offered online during the summer.

-18. Do students and parents have access to grades through PowerSchool like they did in their previous high school?
+It is also offered online during the summer. - 20.
+Do students and parents have access to grades through PowerSchool like they did in their previous high school?
 GSSM is a high school that operates in many academic ways like a college.
 Our courses are on a college schedule; mastery of the subject is the goal; and student ownership of their academic success is promoted.
-We ask for students to keep track of their grades throughout their courses.
+We ask students to keep track of their grades throughout their courses.
 At any point during a course, students or parents can ask teachers about their grades.
-Ideally, students would know their grades based on the grades they have received and the grade breakdown provided in the course syllabus.
-Since we are still a high school, mid-semester report cards and end of semester report cards are given to the students and sent home.

-19. For which GSSM courses can I get college credit?
+Ideally, students would know their grades based on the grades they have received, and the grade breakdown provided in the course syllabus.
+Since we are still a high school, mid-semester report cards and end of semester report cards are given to the students and sent home. - 21.
+For which GSSM courses can I get college credit?

-GSSM has a dual-enrollment agreement with Coker University.
-Students receive Coker University credit for certain courses.
-GSSM also has memorandums of understanding with Clemson University and the University of South Carolina to grant college credit for university approved GSSM courses that are closely aligned with the universities' courses.
-Please see the Other Academic Information section "College Credit Hours for GSSM Courses" for more information about dual enrollment.

-20. Can I get credit at GSSM for courses I take over the summer?
+GSSM has a dual-enrollment agreement with Coker University and Francis Marion University.
+Students receive Coker University or Francis Marion University credit for certain courses.
+See "College Credit Hours for GSSM Courses" for more information about dual enrollment. - 22.
+Can I get credit at GSSM for courses I take over the summer?